 \section{Conclusion and Future Work}

-In this paper, we proposed the \acf{goop}, which is a multi-agent, noncooperative game framework where each player optimizes over their individual hierarchy of preferences.
-We developed a recursive approach to derive first-order optimality conditions for each player's optimization problem, which introduces complementarity constraints.
-We proposed a relaxation-based algorithm for solving the $N$-player KKT system for approximate (local) \ac{gne} solutions via existing solvers.
-Our experimental results demonstrate that our algorithm outperforms penalty-based baselines and that its solutions accurately reflect each players individual order of preferences by relaxing lower-priority preferences when needed.
+In this paper, we proposed the \acf{goop}, a multi-agent, noncooperative game framework where each player optimizes over their own hierarchy of preferences.
+We recursively derived first-order optimality conditions for each player's optimization problem, which introduces complementarity constraints.
+We proposed a relaxation-based algorithm for solving the $N$-player KKT system for approximate (local) \ac{gne} solutions.
+Our experiments show that our algorithm outperforms penalty-based baselines while accurately reflecting each individual's order of preferences by relaxing lower-priority preferences when needed.

-Future research may develop tailored numerical solvers for \ac{goop} that avoid the need for iteratively solving relaxed \ac{micp} subproblems.
-Beyond numerical (online) solution techniques for \ac{goop}, future work may further explore amortized optimization by training neural network policies that approximate equilibrium solutions to our proposed problem class.
-Such learning-based approximations may enable deployment in larger-scale settings with many players and deep preference hierarchies.
-Finally, in the current formulation \ac{goop} focuses on open-loop trajectories.
-Introducing feedback information structure within the game that enable players to reason about dynamic information would be an interesting extension of \ac{goop}.
-This extension of \ac{goop} would be especially relevant in applications such as autonomous mobile agents.
+Future work may focus on tailored numerical solvers that avoid the need for iteratively solving relaxed \ac{micp} subproblems.
+Our formulation's problem size grows exponentially in the number of hierarchy levels.
+While real-time performance is not the immediate goal of this work, future work should address this limitation, in which case our work can serve as a reference solution technique.
+Future work may also explore amortized optimization via neural network policies that approximate equilibrium solutions, potentially enabling larger-scale deployments with many players and deeper preference hierarchies.
+Finally, extending \ac{goop} to incorporate feedback mechanisms for dynamic information presents an exciting opportunity for applications such as autonomous mobile agents.

-\begin{acks} This work was supported by a National Science Foundation CAREER award under Grant No. 2336840. \end{acks}